Safety on the beach

 As a seaside community we should all be aware that water depth alters with the tide; the water may be shallower than it seems, in addition submerged objects like rocks may not be visible; the shock of cold water may make it difficult to swim, and strong currents can rapidly sweep people away.

-Even during fine weather the risks associated with the sea are ever present, this includes pier jumping and playing on rock groynes.
+Even during fine weather the risks associated with the sea are ever present, this includes pier jumping and playing on or jumping from the rock groynes.

 Need assistance with this service?